 Study of the major works of Blake, Wordsworth, Coleridge, Byron, Shelley, and Keats.
-Prerequisite(s): One of the following: ENGL 202, 203, or graduate standing.
+Prerequisite(s): ENGL 203 or graduate standing.
 Notes: Offered in fall of even years.

 529. 20th-Century American Fiction and Drama (3).

 Examination of representative fiction and drama with emphasis on writers such as Hemingway, Faulkner, Updike, O'Neill, Bellow, Warren, Heller, Ellison, and Irving.